What’s realistic in the house sitting exchange?

-A written agreement is even better and doesn’t have to involve a formal contract – just a list of what is expected during and at the end of the assignment.
+A written house sitting agreement is even better and doesn't have to involve a legal house sitting contract - just a list of what is expected during and at the end of the house sitting job that you have all agreed on.

 Having an awareness of some of the common misunderstandings can highlight those areas that cause most upset, and perhaps allow you to make some small adjustments or compromises to your own requirements in order to secure your perfect sitters, or for sitters, your ideal house sitting assignment.

-Homeowners usually have very clear expectations of house sitters:
+Homeowners usually have very clear expectations of their house sitters:

 - They want to leave their home and pets with people they can really trust and rely on.